wzacs1/BioinfWorkshop/Workthroughs/Part2-2_16SseqProcessQiime2.md

 ```

 #### Add SBATCH/Slurm directives
 Normally, any line that starts with a # in a bash script would be a comment, but for slurm processed bash scripts if the lines at the beginning start with a `#SBATCH` (sbatch directives) they will be interpreted by slurm to provide the options required to schedule your job.
-These are the same options (plus some) that you used for `srun`!
+These are the same options (plus some) that you used for `salloc`!
 One of the other cool bits about OnDemand is that they have some of these templates for you already and you should check them out.
-For this first sbatch submission, I'll just provide those you should add and tell you about them.
+For this first sbatch submission, I'll just provide those directives you should add and tell you about them.
 Add the following lines at the beginning of your script, after the first line containing the shebang (shown for clarity, don't enter it twice)().

 ```bash
 #!/bin/bash